MichelleOha/terminal_app/README.md

 The user can enter new items, delete unwanted items, view their wardrobe and reset their wardrobe with this application.

-Sizing varies so much across different brands and international sizes are different to Australia sizes.....When I shop for clothing or footwear online, I always find I have to run to my wardrobe and find an item of clothing from that particular brand so I can then go back to my order and select the correct size.
+Sizing varies so much across different brands.
+International sizes are different to Australia sizes.....When I shop for clothing or footwear online, I always find I have to run to my wardrobe and find an item of clothing from that particular brand so I can then go back to my order and select the correct size.
 The purpose of MY WARDROBE is to store that information for me in a json file so I have reference to is there and then, saving me time looking for it in my physical wardrobe.

 # Repository: